On average, I answer about 15 to 20 comments/emails a day about website builders, and a big chunk of those are SEO related.

 I think, overall, Squarespace has a better reputation than other website builders.
 And actually, I don’t get too many upset messages from Squarespace users saying their site isn’t ranking or indexed.

 But that doesn’t necessarily mean Squarespace is better at SEO.
-In fact, I actually think otherwise – more on this later on.
+In fact, it has a couple of SEO issues you should consider – more on this later on.

 But, unlike Weebly or Wix, they don’t have a free plan.
 Therefore, their user base are paying customers who may be more educated in the online world and understand the SEO basics better.